 4PL: a 4PL does everything that a 3PL does but also manages the overall supply chain and often offers business advice and consultancy services.

 Biodegradable: A biodegradable material can be decomposed and broken down by bacteria and other organisms which means that they avoid polluting the environment and are eco-friendly.
+Biodegradable is not the same as compostable.

 Barcodes: Barcodes have machine readable data which contains information about the product.
 You can apply for universal barcodes before your packaging is designed.